Softheon/EnterpriseAPIClients/readme.md

 [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) was used for spec file generation.

 ## Getting Started
-The client libraries for each language includes all request and response models used by the Softheon Wallet API, as well as methods covering all types of interactions supported by the Softheon Wallet API.
+The client libraries for each language includes all request and response models used by the Softheon Enterprise API, as well as methods covering all types of interactions supported by the Softheon Enterprise API.
 To get started using the client libraries, create an application using your IDE of choice.
 Then import the files located in the folder for your selected languge into your application.

 ### C# Client Example
 For an example on how to use a C# generated client, please refer to the [AutoRest C# client documentation](https://github.com/Azure/autorest/tree/master/docs/client).